On the Fundamental Tradeoff of Integrated Sensing and Communications Under Gaussian Channels: System Model and Performance Metrics

-It is well-known that certain practical estimators (e.g. the \ac{map} estimator) are capable of achieving the \ac{bcrb} in the asymptotic limit of high \ac{snr} \cite{van_trees}.
-In light of this, in this paper, we choose the \ac{bcrb} of $\RV{\eta}$, namely
+It is well-known that certain practical estimators (e.g. the \ac{map} estimator) are capable of achieving the \ac{bcrb} in the asymptotic limit of high \ac{snr} \cite{van_trees}.\footnote{When the \ac{snr} is lower, \ac{bcrb} is less tight due to the fact that it mainly exploits the local information of the posterior distribution around the mode.
+Therefore, in this paper, we will focus on the analysis of high-\ac{snr} scenarios.} In light of this, in this paper, we choose the \ac{bcrb} of $\RV{\eta}$, namely

 as the metric of sensing accuracy.